thomasyang44/sko-tech-academy/docs/deploy/cluster.md

 /data/daffy/ocp/build.sh <your environment>
 ```

-As a concrete example, if my environment file is called : acme-demo-env.sh then I would execute the following command:
+As a concrete example, if my environment file is called : cp4ba-tech-academy-lab25-env.sh then I would execute the following command:
 ```
-/data/daffy/ocp/build.sh acme-demo
+/data/daffy/ocp/build.sh cp4ba-tech-academy-lab25
 ```

 Once the build has completed some pre-checks you'll be asked to provide your RedHat pull secret.
 You should have